 The major theme of my research has been to explore asymmetries in self- vs. other-perception.
 I have primarily focused on the domain of disagreement, bias perceptions, and conflict development.
-In collaboration with Dr. Emily Pronin, my research has demonstrated that indivduals tend to impute more bias to those they disagree with, and those negative perceptions then fuel the development of a competitive and aggresive conflict-spiral.
+In collaboration with Dr. Emily Pronin, my research has demonstrated that individuals tend to impute more bias to those they disagree with, and those negative perceptions then fuel the development of a competitive and aggressive conflict-spiral.
 I am currently exploring interventions for such bias-perception conflict spirals.
 I am also exploring these effects in the context of negotiations.

-My interest in self-other asymmetries has also led me to explore the effects of temporal distance on decision-making for the self.
+My interest in self-other asymmetries has led me to explore the effects of temporal distance on decision-making for the self.
 Specifically, my collaborators and I demonstrated that individuals tend to treat their future-selves more like an other (a total stranger) than their current-self.
 This difference seems to be the result of experiencing the subjective aspects of a decision differently when considering it for the present vs. the future.

 Currently, in collaboration with Dr. Daniel Ames, I am exploring the asymmetry between how individuals would behave in a particular interpersonal conflict and how they would advise an other (a friend) to behave.

 In another line of research, my interest in self-other differences has led me to study feedback providers and receivers.
 In work with Dr. Kent Harber, we demonstrated that White individuals providing feedback to a minority target may positively bias their feedback to avoid self-image threat and a feeling that they are not egalitarian.
 Currently, with collaborators at Columbia Business School, we are studying intergroup feedback at the organizational level.